by Wyn Hilty

 Roxy Music was a British band that was big in the ‘70s; it featured musicians Bryan Ferry and Brian Eno.
-Roxy & Elsewhere is an album by Frank Zappa and the Mothers of Invention.
+Roxy & Elsewhere is a 1974 double live album by Frank Zappa and the Mothers.

 He is this close to being Dom DeLuise.

-Dom DeLuise is a chunky comic actor who has acted in a number of movies and TV shows.
-He was a regular on The Dean Martin Show and has been in a number of Mel Brooks’ movies, including Blazing Saddles and History of the World Part I.
+Dom DeLuise (1933-2009) was a heavyset comic actor who appeared in a number of movies and TV shows.
+He was a regular on The Dean Martin Show (NBC, 1965-1974) and was in a number of Mel Brooks’ movies, including Blazing Saddles (1974) and History of the World Part I (1981).